Navigating Timely Filing Denials: A Comprehensive Guide

 Understanding Timely Filing Limits

-Timely filing limits refer to a specific timeframe within which a medical claim must be submitted to the insurance.
+Timely filing limits refer to a specific time frame within which a medical claim must be submitted to the insurance.
 For instance, if there’s a 90-day timely filing limit (TFL), the medical claim must be submitted within that period.
 Failing to do so results in the insurance denying the claim as the TFL has expired.
 It’s crucial for healthcare providers to submit claims within the designated time frame to ensure successful processing by the insurance.

 Key Definitions